A Comprehensive Guide to Alternative Data Sources

 Utility bills – including electric, water, natural gas, waste, and cable – offer the same data points.
 These types of alternative credit data show a sound monthly history of payment patterns, and when combined with rent payments, represent more than 25 percent of consumer spend.

 More and more lenders are keying in to the notion that utility and telecom histories are valuable alternative data sources.
-Experian and Finicity just launched a new platform, Experian Boost, that enables consumers to instantly add utility and phone payments to their credit reports.
-Experian Boost also follows a user-permissioned model; users give Experian permission to access their bank accounts to identify utility and phone payments, and then confirm that the data is accurate.
+Experian and Finicity recently launched a new program, Experian Boost, that enables consumers to add utility and phone payments to their credit reports through permissioned access to their bank accounts.

-In terms of access, there’s another, more direct way to retrieve utility and phone payment data, and that’s from the utilities themselves.
-Urjanet’s Utility Data Platform leverages existing integrations with over 1,000 utility and telecom providers to streamline and deliver accurate phone and utility payment data.
+While in theory this enables utility payment history to be considered for credit risk, there’s another way to retrieve utility and phone payment data that also includes payment timeliness and completeness – and that’s from the utilities themselves.
+Urjanet’s Utility Data Platform leverages existing integrations with over 6,500 utility and telecom providers to streamline and deliver accurate phone and utility payment data directly from the source.

 Direct access to utility and telecom payment data can enable lenders to uncover new revenue within their decline traffic, and safely expand credit access to millions of consumers.

 With Urjanet’s user-permissioned model, lenders and credit reporting agencies can tap into new alternative data sources with confidence that the data they’re relying on is accurate and compliant.
 Direct access to utility and telecom payment data can enable lenders to uncover new revenue within their decline traffic, and safely expand credit access to millions of consumers.

 The credit industry is fully aware of the lending gap it needs to close.
 Fortunately, lenders and credit reporting agencies have begun to seek various types of alternative credit data – just in time.
 While the near-prime consumer population is growing, only a finite portion are high-quality applicants.
 Lenders that tap into the right alternative data sources first will gain a vital advantage in reaching and successfully serving this market.

 Interested in learning more about accessing utility and telecom payment data from Urjanet?
 Request a demo today.